GrimReaperSam/NiceCreativeName/README.md

  * `LandNumber`: Subdivisions of each renewal area
  * `Text`: Raw uncleaned text obtained after OCR on the scans

- Data was colected with the following pipeline:
+ Data was collected with the following pipeline:

  * `Crawler/Renewal Pdf Crawler.ipynb`: Retrieves renewal pdfs from Taipei Urban Regeneration Office
  * `extract.py`: Takes only the first few pages from the raw pdf to speed up the OCR process
  * `OCR.py`: Gets text from the extracted pdf using Google Drive API
- * `parser.py`: Basic cleans up and parses land numbers from the text we obtained
+ * `parser.py`: Basic cleans-up and parses land numbers from the text we obtained
  * `getJson.py`: Gets GeoJson files using 地號 GeoJSON API

 ## Rooftop Address ##